RustFields/rustfields.github.io/implementation/implementation-issues.md

 ---
 # Implementation Issues

-## Scala Native, Rust and C Interoperability
+## Scala Native, Rust and C interoperability

 Among the possible solutions analyzed to develop the integration layer between Rust and Scala, it was decided to use Scala Native and exploit the interoperability of the languages with the C language.
 Interoperability details are defined in the documentation of the two projects:

 - Rust: https://docs.rust-embedded.org/book/interoperability/index.html
 - Scala Native: https://scala-native.org/en/stable/user/interop.html